jjmorse/joshuamorse.com/collections/_projects/instance-provisioner.md

 Elements of the design process included:
 * Create a robust series of specifications, outlining the inputs necessary for AWS, with an eye towards the other supported clouds.
 * Develop an initial visual design.
-* Transform the design into a working interactive prototype with Axure RP
+* Transform the design into a working interactive prototype with Axure RP.
 * Get initial customer and internal feedback with informal usability tests.
 * Work closely with developers to implement the Instance Provisioner for AWS.

 ### Release
 The initial version of the Instance Provisioner was released for AWS.
 During this process, I was continuously iterating on the designs and specifications for the additional clouds while also gathering feedback from our initial users to tweak the overall design.

-<a href="/contact-me">Contact me</a> if you are interested in seeing examples of deliverables for the Bill Connector project.
+<a href="/contact-me">Contact me</a> if you are interested in seeing examples of deliverables.